 - Utility bill or bank account statement

 Once again, this is something that all FCA-regulated brokers must do.
-At eToro, the platform is usually able to verify your documents instantly.

 Step 3: Deposit Funds